ministryofjustice/opg-terraform-aws-account/docs/architecture/decisions/0002-repository-organisation.md

 ## Decision

-- specify a provider for every resource using configuration_aliases in versions.tf provider blocks

-TODO: provide reasoning for this decision

 - move modules that create regional resources into modules/region/modules
 - move modules that create account/global or multi-region resources into modules/global/modules
 - or refactor modules that create multi-region resources so that they are aware of being primary or secondary and create the right resources